1954 in Italian television: Events

 The TV signal covers Northern Italy, Rome and the Tyrrhenian side of Central Italy.
 The transmissions last four hours and a quarter by day (from 5:30 to 11:30 PM, with a pause from 7 to 8:45; from 11 AM to 4 PM and from 5 PM to 11:30 PM during the holidays).
 The TV programming relies on music, plays and films; the news are strictly institutional and focused on the official ceremonies.
-The subscribers to the new media are initially just 90, but a month later they numbner already 24,000 people.
+The subscribers to the new media are initially just 90, but a month later they number already 24,000 people.